 Campbell’s PA program believes in and supports:

-- An inclusive, Christian environment
+- A diverse, inclusive, Christian environment

 - Patient-centered care

 - Holistic care of patients – body, mind and spirit

 - Primary care focus with emphasis on the needs of rural and underserved populations